flexera-public/policy_templates/cost/scheduled_reports/README.md

 This policy allows you to set up scheduled reports that will provide summaries of cloud cost across all resources in the billing centers you specify, delivered to any email addresses you specify.
 The policy will report the following:

 Chart of the previous 6 months of utilization based on whichever [Reporting Dimension](https://docs.rightscale.com/optima/reference/rightscale_dimensions.html) you select (only bill data and RightScale-generated dimensions are supported).
+Daily Average - Weekly: Daily average costs beginning from this past Monday.
-Daily average cost across the last week and last month.
+Daily Average - Monthly: Daily average costs beginning at the 1st of this month.
-Total cost during previous full week (Monday-Sunday) and previous full month.
+Previous - Weekly: Total costs during previous full week (Monday-Sunday).
+Previous - Monthly: Total costs during previous full month.
+Current - Weekly: Total costs during current (incomplete) week.
-Total cost during current (incomplete) week and month.
+Current - Monthly: Total costs during current (incomplete) month.

 We recommend running this policy on a weekly cadence and applying it to your master account.